kragen/derctuo/markdown/globoflexia.md

 Refractory metals like tantalum and niobium are well known, but very expensive.
-Ceramic fibers like those mentioned above (zirconia, alumina, carborundum) might be adequate; the "ceracement" structure won't need flexurally-stiff reinforcement to hold it up, since it can hold itself up once the cement is set.
+Ceramic fibers like those mentioned above (zirconia, alumina, carborundum) might be adequate; the “ceracement” structure won’t need flexurally-stiff reinforcement to hold it up, since it can hold itself up once the cement is set.

 At even higher temperatures calcium aluminate fails and needs to be